sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 for flexible compute scaling; (2) a tournament evolution process for self-improving hypotheses generation.
 Automated evaluations show continued benefits of test-time compute, improving hypothesis quality.

-# 3. Previous misdirected work
+# 3. Previous misdirected worki.
 The project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal.
-It was misdirected work because I was mistakenly focused on tooling (the visualization of the health status of a wide variety of patients) instead of being focused on the solution of a specific hair-on-fire problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).
+It was misdirected work because I was mistakenly focused on tooling (i.e., the visualization of the health status of a wide variety of patients) instead of being focused on a specific problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).

 # 4. Proof of concept
 The scientific method is a general purpose and skeptical approach to testing a wide variety of hypotheses.
 Co-scientist is an AI agent that automates parts of hypothesis testing.
 To demonstrate the co-scientist proof of concept, Google research developed and tested hypotheses in three biomedical areas: